shizoda/SIFA/README.md

 * Run `./main.py` to start the training process

 ## Evaluate
-* Our trained models can be downloaded from [Dropbox](https://www.dropbox.com/sh/787kmmuhvh3e3yb/AAC4qxBJTWwQ1UMN5psrN96ja?dl=0).
+* (Modified: Trained models for the original code can be downloaded from the Dropbox link on https://github.com/cchen-cc/SIFA )
-  Note that the data statistics in evaluate.py need to be changed accordingly as specificed in the script.
 * Specify the model path and test file path in `./evaluate.py`
 * Run `./evaluate.py` to start the evaluation.